tlswg/tls13-spec/draft-ietf-tls-tls13.md

   may be null.

 cipher spec
-: Specifies the pseudorandom function (PRF) used to generate keying material, the bulk data encryption algorithm (such as null, AES, etc.) and the MAC algorithm (such as HMAC-SHA1).
-It also defines cryptographic attributes such as the mac_length.
-(See
+: Specifies the authentication and key establishment algorithms, the pseudorandom function (PRF) used to generate keying material, and the record protection algorithm (See
   {{the-security-parameters}} for formal definition.)

 master secret